Yang Hao (diver)

 Yang Hao (杨昊 (楊昊, Yáng Hào); born 3 February 1998) is a Chinese diver.
 The main events he competes in are the 10m platform and 3m springboard.
 He competed in the 2014 Summer Youth Olympics at both men's 10m platform and 3m springboard.
 At the 2014 Summer Youth Olympics, he won gold medals both in men's 10m platform and in men's 3m springboard.

 At the 2015 World Aquatics Championships, he became a new world champion in Team China after winning the gold medal of mixed synchronized 3m springboard.

+With Lian Junjie, he won gold in the men's 10 meter synchronized platform event at the 2024 Olympics.